bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ## Theming

 Use a `Theme.swift` that contains extensions for theming your app.
-When adding color extensions avoid adding the `Color` postfix to your color methods.
+When adding color extensions avoid adding the `Color` postfix to your color methods, also add some context of how this color is used, just be careful to not have one method per UI element.

 For example: